ocaml/opam-repository/CONTRIBUTING.md

 #### Revisions

 Revision versions are packages whose version is of the form `<version>-<revision>` with the revision number typically starting at 1.
-They typically privide a slightly modified version of an original release.
+They typically provide a slightly modified version of an original release.

-For example `pkg.1.0.0` is not maintained anymore (be it this specific version or the package as a whole), and someone would like to privide a patch to fix something that some people might rely on even if it might be a buggy behivour.
+For example `pkg.1.0.0` is not maintained anymore (be it this specific version or the package as a whole), and someone would like to provide a patch to fix something that some people might rely on even if it might be a buggy behaviour.
 In this case the package is duplicated into the original version (left untouched) and the revision with the fix.
 This way, if the fix broke someone's setup they case still use the original version.

 #### Patches